CumulusNetworks/docs/content/cumulus-netq-47/Installation-Management/Upgrade-NetQ/Upgrade-System.md

     deb [arch=amd64] https://apps3.cumulusnetworks.com/repos/deb focal netq-4.7
     ```

 2. Update the NetQ `debian` packages.
+In cluster deployments, update the packages on the master and all worker nodes.

     ```
     cumulus@<hostname>:~$ sudo apt-get update